-In 2011 during his morning jog, Spencer noticed a tremor in his right hand.
-Not thinking anything of it, he didn’t get serious about seeking treatment until his sisters, who were nurses, insisted that he talk to a doctor.
-In late summer of 2013, Spencer’s family doctor prescribed a light dosage of Sinemet and gave him a referral to a neurologist.
-After upping his medication and adding another to his treatment, Spencer was diagnosed with Parkinson’s.
+In 2011 during my morning jog, I noticed a tremor in my right hand.
+Not thinking anything of it, I didn’t get serious about seeking treatment until my sisters, who were nurses, insisted that I talk to a doctor.
+In late summer 2013, my family doctor prescribed a light dosage of Sinemet and gave me a referral to a neurologist.
+After upping my medication, adding another to my treatment, and finding they worked, I was diagnosed with Parkinson’s.

-Attending The Victory Summit® event in Salt Lake City got Spencer interested in learning more.
-Participating in support groups and finding more information on how to live well with Parkinson’s was how Spencer got involved with reorganizing his local support group.
-Following the Power for Parkinson’s programming model, Spencer’s group now meets monthly, brings in speakers, provides three different weekly exercise classes, and offers a monthly luncheon with an activity to their community.
+Attending The Victory Summit® event in Salt Lake City got me interested in learning more.
+Participating in support groups and finding more information on how to live well with Parkinson’s was how I became involved with reorganizing our local support group.
+Following the Power for Parkinson’s programming model, my group now meets monthly, brings in speakers, provides three different weekly exercise classes, and offers a monthly luncheon with an activity to our community.

-Living well for Spencer means having the capability to participate in regular activities without being limited by his Parkinson’s.
-Participating in activities, such as singing, bowling with his wife, and volunteering at his church, helps Spencer to live well today.
+Living well for me means having the capability to participate in regular activities without being limited by Parkinson’s.
+Participating in activities, such as singing, bowling with my wife, and volunteering at my church, helps me live well today.